TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

 If you push a parquet artifact with non-unique primary keys or constraint violations, CI will catch it with a test failure.

-### CI Requirements

-For CI to work properly:

-- All input files must be accessible (either in version control for `local_data` or in ADLS for `remote_data`)
-- Use URLs in dependencies if files are too large for version control
-- Ensure `tabularasa push` runs in your build pipeline to make artifacts available
-- Tests automatically validate all constraints defined in schema.yaml

 ## Memory usage

 Your reference data may be fairly large, and in multiprocessing contexts it can be useful to share the